Jubatian/rrpge-spec/specs/vid_arch.rst

 these address bits (cells 80 - 127) do not contribute to the Video signal, and so they may not be implemented.

+The Line double buffer cells are accessed in pairs, so it is effectively addressed using a 6 bit address.

 The filling of the render side starts in line -2 (2 lines before the first display line), then a buffer flip happens on advancing to line 0.
 Subsequently buffer flips happen either every second line or every line depending on the